tigerclaw-az/ejwaibel.github.io/resume.md

   __Nov.
 2012-Present__

 * Responsible for the construction and implementation of an enterprise class web application providing business critical datacenter management solution.
-* Lead developer for design and implementation of custom developer portal within WordPress.
-* Automated custom web application build and deployment using Grunt.
-* Implement custom web portal in WordPress for SalesForce integration.
+* Engineer robust, scalable and extendable JavaScript.
-* Create and deploy advanced RESTful API interfaces with PHP5 and SOAP.
+* Create and deploy advanced RESTful API interfaces with PHP and SOAP.
-* Develop robust, scalable and extendable JavaScript.
-* Convert raw images and layouts from a graphic designer into CSS/HTML5 themes utilizing mustache.js
+* Convert raw images and layouts from a graphic designer into CSS3/HTML5 themes utilizing mustache.js
 * Research advanced HTML5 and JavaScript techniques and implement the latest browser technology.
+* Lead developer for design and implementation of customer portal within multiple WordPress instances.
 * Resolve QA and customer submitted defects within the web application.
 * Perform Git operations within a development and production environment.
 * Deploy and install GitLab upgrades on a monthly basis.
-* Manage and complete tasks timely in a Scrum managed development process.
 * Collaborate with Quality Assurance in review of test plans and transferring unit test into automation.
-* Collaborate with team members to ensure implementation of features/functionality conform to release/business objectives.
+* Work closely with team members in an agile environment to ensure implementation of features/functionality conform to release/business objectives.
+* Automated custom web application build and deployment using Grunt.

 #### Art Institute of Phoenix
 : *Adjunct Professor - Graphic & Web Design*